Tag

 Amazon has been making its own TVs for a few years now, and while these models definitely err toward the more “budget-friendly” side of the price and quality spectrums, we’ll admit that we were pretty impressed by the Amazon Fire TV Omni QLED series.
 Available in 43-, 55-, 65-, and 75-inch sizes, the Omni QLED delivers a pretty great picture.
 Now, it’s not the touting the most amazing specs and features in town, and the fact that the Omni QLED only tops out at 60Hz is a bit disappointing, but where the Omni QLED truly shines is in its Fire TV smart UI.

-From the ground up, this is a TV built around Amazon’s larger smart home ecosystem, to the point where the Omni QLED has built right into it.
-This means you can fire off voice commands right from your living room couch, as well as control everything from smart lights and to web-connected security systems.
+From the ground up, this is a TV built around Amazon’s larger smart home ecosystem, to the point where the Omni QLED has Alexa built right into it.
+This means you can fire off voice commands right from your living room couch, as well as control everything from smart lights and locks to web-connected security systems.
 You’ll even be able to see a live view from any compatible smart cameras right on your TV screen.
 And when the Omni QLED is powered down, you’ll be able to use the Fire TV Ambient Experience to display artwork and photos.

 Other add-ons like Dolby Vision IQ and HDR10+ Adaptive support bring a few more picture perks to sweeten the deal.
 Again, the Fire TV Omni QLED may not be the best QLED ever made, but it’s definitely worth adding to our list.